 Governor's Awards for Excellence is the highest honor a State employee may receive.
 Recipients are honored during Excellence in State Government Week.
-View Award Recipients for 2012.
+View Award Recipients for 2014 here.

 The Governor's Awards for Excellence Program is designed to acknowledge and express appreciation for outstanding accomplishments that do not fall entirely within the scope of normal duties, but are in the nature of a major contribution reflecting credit on the person and State service.
 The meritorious service or accomplishment is so singularly outstanding that special recognition is justified.

 Employees are nominated for the award by other state employees including their supervisors, co-workers and subordinates.
-Detailed nomination information is outlined below.
 Recipients of the award may receive time off for their award under the State's Special Leave policy.
 See also State Employee Awards for Excellence Policy.

 Awards are presented in seven categories:

 Customer Service – Provided exceptional service that left the customer fully satisfied with their experience.
 Exceeded expectations to meet the needs of the customer.
 Added value to the customer experience.

 Efficiency & Innovation – Improved the efficiency of state government services.
 Established new and/or improved methods, practices, plans or designs resulting in innovation, savings and/or efficiencies.